Àngel Simon: Career

-After three years in Portugal, in 1998 Simón took over international management of the Group's water and wastewater sector.
+After three years in Portugal, in 1998 Simón took over international management of the Group's water and wastewater sector in 1998.
 In this post, he furthered Agbar's international reach, coinciding with the global impact Barcelona achieved following the 1992 Olympic Games.
 He designed and led Agbar's entry into Chile in 1999 through the acquisition of Empresa Metropolitana de Obras Sanitarias (EMOS), the country's leading company and its second to be put out to tender for public-private participation, after ESVAL.
 He was EMOS's first general manager following the Chilean government's transfer of this company's control to the Group.
 The objective at the time of the company's acquisition was to go from a 3% wastewater treatment rate to treatment of 100% of the water.
 The roll-out of the Zanjón de la Aguada project was one of the major undertakings.
 The renovation and modernisation of this waterway, which runs through the capital, Santiago, and frequently broke its banks, placed Chile at the forefront in South America and made it a benchmark.
 Simón remained at the Chilean company's helm for three years, during which time it was renamed Aguas Andinas following an internal process to attain greater proximity to the public.
-It is currently one of the most highly regarded sanitation companies in Latin America and provides service to more than 7 million inhabitants in Santiago de Chile and its metropolitan area.

 In 2000, Agbar teamed up with Aguas de La Habana as a technological partner, becoming the first mixed company with foreign capital to manage a public service in the country.

-Between 2002 and 2004, Simón was CEO of the subsidiary dedicated to the water and sanitation sector.1 After his time in Chile, in September 2004 Simón was appointed managing director of the Agbar Group, during Ricardo Fornesa's final period as president after an 11-year career with the Group.

-In 2006, Simón played a leading role in Agbar's first major European operation in the United Kingdom, with the purchase of Bristol Water through a friendly takeover bid.
+Between 2002 and 2004, Simón was CEO of the subsidiary dedicated to the water and sanitation sector in Chile.
+In September 2004, he was appointed managing director of the Agbar Group.
+In 2006, Simón led Agbar's first major European operation in the United Kingdom, Bristol Water.
 In October 2012, 70% of the company was sold to the Canadian investment fund CIP, with Agbar staying on as manager.
 In 2008, Simón became CEO of Agbar, a position he held until being named president.

-As CEO, he took on the task of refocusing the Group's activity, which in recent years had diversified and expanded into other sectors, so as to concentrate exclusively on the water sector in all its aspect.
-This allowed the company to divest itself, between 2007 and 2010, of companies such as Cespa, Applus+, ACSA, Adeslas and ASM.
+As CEO, he led the divestment, between 2007 and 2010, of Cespa, Applus+, ACSA, Adeslas and ASM.